yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 #### Provider

-Yugabyte Cloud supports AWS and GCP.
+YugabyteDB Managed supports AWS and GCP.
 Your choice of provider will depend primarily on where your existing applications are hosted.
-Yugabyte Cloud pricing is the same for both.
+YugabyteDB Managed pricing is the same for both.

 #### Region